-- negative results from RepliCel's clinical trials, including that its hair cell replication technology may not work as planned or may not be effective at causing the re-growth of hair follicles or the rejuvenation of damaged, miniaturized follicles; - the effects of government regulation on RepliCel's business; - the viability and marketability of RepliCel's hair cell replication technology; - RepliCel's failure to successfully implement its business plan; - the development of superior technology by RepliCel's competitors; - the failure of consumers and the medical community to accept RepliCel's technology as safe and effective; - risks associated with RepliCel's ability to obtain and protect rights to its intellectual property; - risks and uncertainties associated with RepliCel's ability to raise additional capital; and - other factors beyond RepliCel's control.
+- negative results from our clinical trials, including that our hair cell replication technology may not work as planned or may not be effective at causing the re-growth of hair follicles or the rejuvenation of damaged, miniaturized follicles; - the effects of government regulation on our business; - the viability and marketability of our hair cell replication technology; - our failure to successfully implement our marketing plan; - the development of superior technology by our competitors; - the failure of consumers and the medical community to accept our technology as safe and effective; - risks associated with our ability to obtain and protect rights to our intellectual property; - risks and uncertainties associated with our ability to raise additional capital; and - other factors beyond our control.

-Although RepliCel believes that the expectations reflected in the forward-looking statements are reasonable, it cannot guarantee future results, levels of activity or performance.
-Further, any forward-looking statement speaks only as of the date on which such statement is made, and, except as required by applicable law, RepliCel undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
-New factors emerge from time to time, and it is not possible for management to predict all of such factors and to assess in advance the impact of such factors on RepliCel's business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.
+Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity or performance.
+Further, any forward-looking statement speaks only as of the date on which such statement is made, and, except as required by applicable law, we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made or to reflect the occurrence of unanticipated events.
+New factors emerge from time to time, and it is not possible for management to predict all of such factors and to assess in advance the impact of such factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statement.